 Dry thunderstorms usually happen when temperatures are high in the summer months.
 Heat gathers beneath a thundercloud and whatever rain the cloud produces evaporates because of the heat.
 All or most of the rain evaporates on the way down, never making it to the ground.
 Sometimes a little bit of rain is produced without evaporating, but not enough to prevent or suppress fire.

-With the hotter, drier wildfire seasons and more frequent wildfire-caused thunderstorms, forest-fire prevention and suppression is more important now than ever before.
-Spiedr provides professional wildfire consulting, training, and equipment.
-To learn more, contact us today.
+With the hotter, drier wildfire seasons and more frequent wildfire-caused thunderstorms, forest-fire prevention and suppression are more important now than ever before.
+To better understand the various factors contributing to wildfires, including both natural and human-caused sources, check out our guide on finding wildfire causes.